Counsel of desperate despair ∙

 David had known the Father since he was a small boy.
+Humanly speaking, they were not just friends, they were buddies.
 The Father was with him on those dark lonely nights when he watched over his sheep.
 He was there when David prayed.
 The Father responded by gently, lovingly whispering in his ear.
-The Father saw this faithful child develop confidence that could survive all testing until Bathsheba.
-Humanly speaking, they are not just close friends, they were buddies.
+The Father saw this faithful child develop the confidence to survive all testing until Bathsheba.

 The same was not so of his advisors.
 They saw only the impending, threatening storm.
-They did not see the Father who has power over the storm.
+They did not see the Father who had power over the storm.
 In modern times, Doppler radar alerts those on the ground when severe weather approaches.
 When deadly hurricanes approach, a warning goes out to evacuate.
-As far as David’s fainthearted counselors were concerned, a man-made hurricane was coming, the situation was hopeless.
+As far as David’s fainthearted counselors were concerned, a man-made hurricane was coming.
+The situation was hopeless.
 The Nation of Israel was doomed.
 They strongly urged him to evacuate, flee, and save himself.
 “Fly like a bird to the mountains for safety!”

 This puzzled David.
-Do not they know who David is?
-More importantly, do not they know who the Father is?
-Surely, they should be aware of David’s faith and confidence in the Father.
+Do they not know who David is?
+More importantly, do they not know who the Father is?
+Indeed, they should be aware of David’s faith and confidence in the Father.
 He totally trusted in the Lord for protection.
-The Father could certainly handle the situation.
+The Father could undoubtedly handle the situation.
 There is no reason to fear or run away.
-David totally rejects their well-meaning, fact-based advice.
+David rejects their well-meaning, fact-based advice.
 He is determined to stand his ground no matter what.

 Psalms 11:3 The foundations of law and order have collapsed.
 What can the righteous do?”